 “Mobile first” is a buzzword you’ve probably heard if you’ve spent any time looking into the process of setting up a website.
 But what does it mean?
 Mobile-first describes two things in the context of web design.
 One in a technical sense, and one in a more general sense.
 In this article Cassie Selin, lead WordPress developer at m2media will example what Mobile First is and how to use it correctly in design.

 Mobile First – An approach to building websites

 Back in the day, websites could only be viewed on a computer, whether that be a desktop PC or a laptop.
 But it’s been over 10 years since the first iPhone was released and a new wave of smartphones revolutionised our relationship with the World Wide Web.
 Now more web traffic comes from mobile devices – phones, tablets, and the odd iPod touch – than it does from desktop pcs and laptops.

-As a result of this shift, the way web designers and developers has changed.
+As a result of this shift, the way web designers and developers have changed.
 Instead of building a responsive website with the desktop experience in mind as the priority and the mobile version as an afterthought, a switch has flipped, and now the reverse is the way to go.